 Welcome to Kenyon!
 Here is a list of frequently asked questions.
+Confused by abbreviations or similar-sounding names?
+Check out our guide to Kenyon lingo.

-Yes, there will be a parent orientation available.
+Yes, there will be a family orientation available.
 All of our Pre-Orientation programs will include a session on move-in day that will include all of the same information and people from the College (such as Student Affairs and other services).
 There is no need to return to campus at the start of the regular New Student Orientation, although you are welcome to come if you wish.

 You will not miss many of the important events.
 Convocation will be streamed live, and after Orientation, we will make information about services and contacts available on the website.